Quantum-Accelerators/quacc/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have added unit tests to cover my changes.
-- [ ] I have updated the documentation and CHANGELOG accordingly.
+- [ ] I have updated the documentation and `CHANGELOG.md` file accordingly.